vmware/vic-product/installer/DESIGN.md

 upgrade and data migration of each component by calling a component upgrade script for each component.

+The upgrade script is located at `/etc/vmware/upgrade/upgrade.sh` and its debug logs are written to `/var/log/vmware/upgrade.log`.

 ### Requirements

+- Component developers MUST test upgrade scenarios as part of regular development testing

+  Upgrade is a fully supported operation and needs to be thorougly tested.
+It is recommended to generate a realistic dataset for testing.

 - Running the Appliance upgrade script MUST be idempotent